Rintarooo/cuda_opencv_docker/README.md

 ```
 <br>

-You may need to run `xhost si:localuser:$USER` or worst case `xhost local:root` if get errors like Error: cannot open display
+If you cannot display images, you may need to run `xhost si:localuser:$USER` or worst case `xhost local:root` if get errors like Error: cannot open display
 <br>

 Ref: https://github.com/turlucode/ros-docker-gui